 Tips and Tricks for Using PCB Footprints and Symbols

 Historically, engineers would spend days making PCB symbols and footprints from scratch, a tedious and time-consuming process.
-To make life easier during board layout—and to help engineers get their products to market faster—CUI Devices teamed up with SnapEDA to deliver high-quality models that have gone through multiple stages of verification.
+To make life easier during board layout—and to help engineers get their products to market faster—CUI Devices teamed up with SnapMagic (formerly known as SnapEDA) to deliver high-quality models that have gone through multiple stages of verification.

-The PCB symbols and footprints encompass our range of audio, interconnect, sensors, switches, and thermal management products and are free to download from our website or from SnapEDA.
-This blog aims to take a look at some of the key features of these PCB symbols and footprints, their standards and verification process, as well as other tips and tricks to speed up the design process when designing with CUI Devices’ products and SnapEDA.
+The PCB symbols and footprints encompass our range of audio, interconnect, sensors, switches, and thermal management products and are free to download from our website or from SnapMagic Search.
+This blog aims to take a look at some of the key features of these PCB symbols and footprints, their standards and verification process, as well as other tips and tricks to speed up the design process when designing with CUI Devices’ products and SnapMagic.

-SnapEDA is the first and leading electronics design search engine.
+SnapMagic is the first and leading electronics design search engine.
 Their mission is to break down barriers so engineers can innovate.
-Each year, a million engineers build their products with SnapEDA’s PCB symbols and footprints to save time and innovate faster.
+Each year, a million engineers build their products with SnapMagic's PCB symbols and footprints to save time and innovate faster.
+Their latest Copilot tool, powered by AI, allows engineers to design even faster by auto-completing circuit board designs with helpful recommendations.

 How to find PCB models on CUI Devices’ website?

 There are several ways to access PCB footprints and symbols on www.cuidevices.com.
 If the specific model number is known, simply type it in the model number/keyword search to navigate to the product page.
-Shown in the images below, a link to the PCB footprint viewer can be found either in the main resource hub or in the available models table further down on the product page, depending on the specific product.
-Clicking that link will send users to the PCB footprint viewer, where the models can be viewed and downloaded.
+Shown in the image below, a link to the PCB footprint viewer can be found in the "Technical Docs" section of product pages.

 PCB symbols and footprints can also be accessed through CUI Devices’ CAD model library.
 This helpful resource houses all our 3D models and PCB footprints in one convenient location.
 Simply search by model number or filter by product category and type to access the available models for a given product.